Xareth2277/odin-recipes/README.md

-First "Recipe Project" using only HTML
+First "Recipe Project" using only HTML and CSS